rickithadi/jekyll-netlify-boilerplate/_posts/2023-07-25-setting-up-payments-with-durianpay.md

 date: 2023-07-25 10:51:06
 intro_paragraph: >-
   Durianpay is an Indonesian payment processor similar to global players like Stripe and Square.
-It's a quick and easy way to get into the Indonesian market with a relatively low barrier to entry and good developer support.
+It provides entry into the Indonesian market with a relatively low barrier to entry, decent documentation good developer support.

-  In this article, I will be talking about integrating checkout into an expo project.
-The main difference between this and Stripe Checkout is that this is not a purely client-side implementation.
-I will be spinning up a backend to return an access token as well as fire some logic on successful payment.
+  In this article, we will go through integrating checkout into an expo or web project.
+I will be spinning up a backend to return an access token as well as fire some logic on successful payment in a webhook.

   [L﻿ink to Durianpay documentation](https://durianpay.id/docs/integration/)